6 Ways to Boost Team Performance with our Team Dashboard

 Coaches have a lot to work on during team training, making it difficult to address specific weaknesses.
 An effective solution to this is to assign sessions in the SwitchedOn app that focus on these areas, which your athletes can then complete on their own.

-EXAMPLE: If a soccer team is struggling with scanning before they receive the ball, their coach could assign this 10-minute scanning session for their team to complete every Wednesday.
+EXAMPLE: If a soccer team struggles with scanning before they receive the ball, their coach could assign this 10-minute scanning session for their team to complete every Wednesday.

 #4 Let Players (Occasionally) Choose Sessions to Assign